 - insects stayed low to the ground, many insects were just sitting on plant leaves or household surfaces

-- birds were very quiet, I heard no singing and very little calling 2-3 days before the storm
+- the birds were silent.
+I didn’t hear singing and very little calling 2-3 days before the storm.

 - squirrels were quiet